 Guest rooms and private villas

-Ranging from two to six bedrooms, the villas are available for weekly rent.
+Ranging from two to six bedrooms, the villas of the Monteverdi Tuscany are available for weekly rent.

-The main guest accommodation consists of seven individually designed rooms.
-Like the restored villas, the rooms are done up in a masterful blend of the ancient and modern, with the ceilings supported by original wooden beams, and interiors that boast splendid art pieces.
+The guest accommodation in the hotel part consists of seven individually designed rooms.
+As the restored villas, the rooms are done up in a masterful blend of the ancient and modern, with the ceilings supported by original wooden beams, and interiors that boast splendid art pieces.

 The culinary experience

-Monteverdi’s fresh and creative cuisine delight with locally grown herbs, olives and tomatoes, pecorino cheese made from the milk of sheep raised in the neighbouring Pienza, fresh local lamb, and even prosciutto cured from the wild boar that roam the surrounding woods.
+Monteverdi’s fresh and creative cuisine is infused with locally grown herbs, olives and tomatoes, pecorino cheese made from the milk of sheep raised in the neighboring Pienza, fresh local lamb, and even prosciutto, cured from the wild boar that roam the surrounding woods.